akinyiv/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 2- Function that copies a string.
 3- Function that compares two strings.
 4- Function that reverses the content of an array of integers.
+5- Function that changes all lowercase letters of a string to uppercase.